smartcontractkit/documentation/docs/chainlink-nodes/configuration-variables.md

 All nodes in the OCR network should share the same networking stack.

+#### P2P_PEER_ID

+- Default: _none_

+This environment variable is used for both Networking Stack V1 and V2.

+The default peer ID to use for OCR jobs.
+If unspecified, uses the first available peer ID.
+Example: `P2P_PEER_ID=12D3KooWMHMRLQkgPbFSYHwD3NBuwtS1AmxhvKVUrcfyaGDASR4U`

 ### Networking Stack V1

 > 🚧 Do not set environment variables for Networking Stack v1 if you are using [Networking Stack V2](#networking-stack-v2).